SomeWeekendReading/someweekendreading.github.io/_posts/2024-12-11-2022-tech-layoffs-bias.md

 realize this is 1.8% _per year_, which adds up quickly.
 That's a 10% turnover every 5
 years through deliberate layoffs, not just attrition!
-If you add in a _very_ optimistic 5% turnover per year (most companies are 10% - 15%), then this means you're losing more than 1/3 of your employees every year.
+If you add in a _very_ optimistic 5% turnover per year (most companies are 10% - 15%), then this means you're losing more than 1/3 of your employees every 5 years.

 So we're beginning to get an inkling that tech has a problem with management addicted to layoffs.